nifets/Meandering-Depths/README.md

 # Meandering-Depths

-A small project of mine, using Scala with LWJGL (OpenGL wrapper) to create a 3D game of some kind. er that explores an extensive cave system that expands "infinitely" in all directions.
+A small project of mine, using Scala with LWJGL (OpenGL wrapper) to create a 3D game of some kind.
+The main idea is having the player explore an extensive cave system that expands "infinitely" in all directions.

 Click to see video: